vaishnavi-123297/college-system/README.md

 > Node.js + Express + MongoDB backend for a college appointment booking system.
 > Includes JWT auth, professor availability, appointment booking/cancellation and an end-to-end Jest+Supertest test.

 ---
----
-Develop backend APIs written in JavaScript and MongoDB with one automated test case for a college appointment system that allows students to book appointments with professors.
-The system should enable professors to specify their availability, manage bookings, and allow students to authenticate, view available slots, and book appointments.

-##Requirements
+Project overview

+A simple backend API for a college appointment booking system.

+Professors can specify available time slots for appointments.

+Students can view those slots and book appointments.

+Professors can cancel appointments.

+Authentication is JWT-based with role support (student / professor).

+One automated end-to-end (E2E) test (Jest + Supertest) verifies the full user flow described below.

+Assignment / Requirements (short)

-Develop only the APIs and 1 E2E automated test case needed to enable the following user flow:
+Build only the backend APIs and one E2E automated test required to demonstrate this exact flow:

-Student A1 authenticates to access the system.
+Student A1 authenticates.

+Professor P1 authenticates.

-Professor P1 authenticates to access the system.
+Professor P1 posts availability slots.

-Professor P1 specifies which time slots he is free for appointments.
-Student A1 views available time slots for Professor P1.
+Student A1 views Professor P1’s available slots.

 Student A1 books an appointment with Professor P1 for time T1.

-Student A2 authenticates to access the system.
+Student A2 authenticates.

 Student A2 books an appointment with Professor P1 for time T2.

 Professor P1 cancels the appointment with Student A1.

-##Database Requirements
-Use a database to store data related to users (students and professors), their availability, and appointment details.
-Ensure that the database schema supports necessary relationships (e.g., between users and appointments) and maintains data integrity
+Database requirements: persist users (students & professors), professor availability, and appointment records.
+Maintain relationships (appointments reference professor and student) and ensure basic integrity (no double-booking for the same professor/time).

 ---